xlladdins/xll/docs/Excel4MacrosA-D.md

 **COPY.CHART**(**size\_num**)

-Size\_num    is a number describing how to copy the picture and is only available if the current selection is a chart.
+Size\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number describing how to copy the picture and is only available if the current selection is a chart.

 |               |                                                                          |
 | ------------- | ------------------------------------------------------------------------ |